A Critique of Neoliberalism

 To fundamentalists this inequality, this inevitable by-product of neoliberalism, is considered virtuous, the talented and hardworking elevated above the idle and unskilled.
 The system, they contend, is the closest to fair that we can hope for.
 Taking a look around it’s difficult not to hope that they are wrong.

 Whether neoliberalism really is in its last throes hinges on a new system, based on new values, taking its place.
 And this is far from certain.
 Political imagination has, for some time, been in short supply.
-For decades political parties have simply hovered around the centre ground desperately triangulating in the hope of attracting weary, apathetic voters.
-In the wake of the Brexit and Trump earthquakes, however, we look to have reached some kind of juncture.
+For decades, political parties have hovered around the centre ground desperately triangulating in the hope of attracting weary, apathetic voters.
+However, in the wake of the Brexit and Trump earthquakes, and the devastation of COVID, we may have reached some kind of juncture.
+As we survey the mounting dissatisfaction, inequality, and alienation, it's hard to argue that things are as they should be.
 The question is: will something new emerge from the wreckage?
-Or will we return to a politics of tinkering around the edges, the politics that brought us here, simply articulated in exclusionary rhetoric – the likes of which we are beginning to see.
+Or will we return to a politics of tinkering around the edges, the politics that brought us here, and has, up until now, failed to address society's biggest problems.
 Only time will tell.